 5. Call Attention to Additional Perks

-Open enrollment doesn’t have to be stressful and confusing–for your clients or their employees.
-With your help, employers and the people who work for them can all get the most out of open enrollment.
+Open enrollment doesn’t have to be stressful and confusing for your clients or their employees.
+With your help, your clients and their employees can get the most out of open enrollment.